Here’s what to do if you have a hormonal Parrot.

 Calum Campbell-Jones takes charge of a Regent Parakeet just weaned and destined to be a pet

 With Amazons most species are well known for aggressive behaviour during a hormonal spell.
 Flying at people, biting and so forth.
-When the breeding season is over, most will return to their normal socialized behavior.
+When the breeding season is over, most will return to their normal socialized behaviour.

 Parrot who falls in madly in love with a person